9 Reasons Why Companies Register in the Bahamas

 Companies also have the flexibility to maintain the records outside the Bahamas.

-However, the registered agent in the Bahamas should be informed about the records.
+However, the registered agent in the Bahamas should be informed about the incorporation documents.

 Offshore companies only need a single director.